Unauthorized Access of a Computer Network

 Cases Explaining Florida’s Computer Access Crimes

 In Crapps v.
 State, 180 So.
 3d 1125 (Fla.
 1st DCA 2015), the court found that accessing a person’s specific account was insufficient to prove a violation of section 815.06.
-In this case, the First District determined that the State had failed to prove a violation of section 815.06(1)(a), Florida Statutes (2013), when the defendant accessed his ex-girlfriend’s Instagram account without permission and posted nude photos of her.
-180 So.
-3d at 1126-27.
-The First District stated that the statute’s definitions in section 815.03 referred to tangible devices and not the data located on the device.
+In that case, the prosecutor failed to prove a violation of section 815.06(1)(a), Florida Statutes, when the defendant accessed his ex-girlfriend’s Instagram account without permission and posted nude photos of her.
+Id. at 1126-27.
+The Court found the statute’s definitions in section 815.03 referred to tangible devices and not the data located on the device.
 Id. at 1127.

 In determining that the State failed to prove its case, the First District pointed out that it had before it no evidence to “explain[ ] how accessing an Instagram account works from a technological perspective, leaving unanswered whether or how Appellant’s actions amounted to accessing a specific computer, computer system, or computer network.”
 Id.

-In fact, the court found that it “d[id] not foreclose the possibility that the State could present sufficient evidence to prove a violation of section 815.06 for unauthorized, sexually-explicit Internet postings such as those in this case.”
+The evidence was insufficient because the prosecution “d[id] not foreclose the possibility that the State could present sufficient evidence to prove a violation of section 815.06 for unauthorized, sexually-explicit Internet postings such as those in this case.”
 180 So.
 3d at 1127.

 In Rodriguez v.
 State, 956 So.
 2d 1226 (Fla.
 4th DCA 2007), an employee was charged with a violation of section 815.06 for accessing his employer’s computer system and adjusting the inventory.
 Id. at 1230.
 The Third District determined that although the employee “was not authorized to access the computer function he accessed in order to make inventory adjustments[,]” the employee “was authorized to access the system by using his password” and “was authorized to access the network.”
 Id.